ZhaoJinHA/zjPlayer-matlab/README.md

 # zjPlayer-matlab
-Display images like a video player.
+A very simple script to display images like a video player.
 You can pause or continue it anytime, use a roll bar to jump to any frame you want.

 ## usage
 If you want to dispaly a severa pics in a directory _dir_,just change captureDir to _dir_ like: